Sutton-on-Sea

-Sutton-on-Sea (originally Sutton in the Marsh or Sutton le Marsh) is a village in the East Lindsey district of Lincolnshire, England, beside a long sandy beach along the North Sea.
-The village is part of the civil parish of Mablethorpe and Sutton.
-The amenities include a post office, public houses, a general store, a hotel and a paddling pool on the sea front.
-The southern part of the village is known as Sandilands.
+Sutton-on-Sea (originally Sutton in the Marsh or Sutton le Marsh) is a seaside town in the civil parish of Mablethorpe and Sutton, in the East Lindsey district of Lincolnshire, England, beside a long sandy beach along the Lincolnshire Coast and north sea.
+The southern part of the town is known as Sandilands and nearby is also Trusthorpe.

 History

 At very low tides it is possible to view the remains of an ancient mixed forest on the beaches of Mablethorpe and Sutton on Sea.
 It was submerged by rising sea levels about 3000 years ago.
 The first scholar to publish an analysis of this submarine forest – and of any submarine forest – was the Portuguese botanist and polymath, José Francisco Correia da Serra, who surveyed it in 1796, when he visited the area in the company of the distinguished naturalist Sir Joseph Banks.

 Sea flooding was a periodic problem during the Middle Ages.
 The last flood was the North Sea flood of January 1953, when a ten-foot storm surge broke through the flood defences.

-The church, which is a Grade II listed building, is dedicated to Saint Clement.
+The parish church St Clement's Church is a Grade II listed building, dedicated to Saint Clement.
 It was built in 1818–19 on a new site, after the previous church was destroyed by the sea.

+In 1961 the civil parish of Sutton in the Marsh had a population of 1341.
+On 1 April 1974 the parish was abolished to form "Mablethorpe and Sutton".

 Railway influence

-The Alford and Sutton Tramway ran from Alford town to Sutton-on-Sea on rails set into the road.
+The Alford and Sutton Tramway ran from Alford to Sutton-on-Sea on rails set into the road.
 It opened in 1884 and closed five years later.

 Sutton-on-Sea railway station opened as part of the Sutton and Willoughby Railway in 1886, which connected the town southwards, enabling through holiday trains from the industrial Midlands and North of England to reach the resort.
 In 1888 the line was extended to Mablethorpe.
-The railway connection encouraged a huge development in Sutton; between July and December 1889 40,328 passengers were carried to Sutton, 1,700 more than to Mablethorpe in the same period.
+The railway connection encouraged development in Sutton; between July and December 1889 40,328 passengers were carried to Sutton, 1,700 more than to Mablethorpe in the same period.

-The railway lines in the district all closed on 5 October 1970.
+The railway stations and line in the town closed on 5 October 1970.